 Examine your shingles thoroughly from ground level or a steady ladder.
 Look for ones that are damaged or that are missing granules.
 Over time, storms can cause surface damage.
 To keep your roof in good condition, replace any shingles that detach or are openly gaping.

 Metal flashing on your roof seals off valleys, vents, chimneys, and other areas where water can penetrate the roofing system.
-If the flashing is developing cracks, peeling away, or deteriorating over time, it may leak.
+If the flashing is becoming damaged, loose, or worn down, it may leak.
 Promptly take care of any flashing issues.

-The best type of roofing material for your home in Frederick will depend on factors such as your budget and how frequently you want to do maintenance.
+The best type of roofing material for your home in Frederick will depend on things like your budget and how often you want to do maintenance.

-Generally, roofing work is categorized as home improvement, in which case your roofing contractor will require a license from the Maryland Home Improvement Commission (MHIC).
-To obtain an MHIC license, a contractor needs to have at least two years' work experience and hold general liability insurance.
+Typically, roofing work falls under the category of home improvement, in which case your roofer needs to have a license from the Maryland Home Improvement Commission (MHIC).
+To be licensed with the MHIC, a contractor must have at least two years of work experience and provide proof of general liability insurance.

-The best time of year for a roof replacement is fall or spring.
+The best time of year to have your roof replaced is fall or spring.
 Otherwise, colder temperatures in the winter or hotter temperatures in the summer can get in the way of getting the job done.

-There isn't one single best color for everyone, but you can find yours by thinking about several factors.
-The local climate is important to consider since roofs that are a lighter color reflect more heat than darker roofs, therefore keeping your home cooler.
-You should also think about what color and style your home is, as well as your personal aesthetic preferences.
+There isn't one single best color for everyone, but you can find yours by evaluating several factors.
+The local climate is important to take into consideration because roofs that are a lighter color reflect more heat than darker roofs, which helps keep your home cooler.
+You should also think about what color and style your home is, along with your personal aesthetic preferences.